James Tynion IV

 In 2022, he won three Eisner Awards for his work.
-He is also a nine-time nominee for the GLAAD Media Award for Outstanding Comic Book, the most nominations of any writer, winning once in 2016.
+In all, he has won five Eisner Awards.
+He is also a ten-time nominee for the GLAAD Media Award for Outstanding Comic Book, the most nominations of any writer, winning once in 2016.

 Early life

 James Tynion IV was born December 14, 1987, and grew up in Milwaukee, Wisconsin, where he attended Marquette University High School.
 While studying creative writing at Sarah Lawrence College, Tynion met and began studying under Scott Snyder, in the nascent years of his comic book writing career.
-Following school, he became an intern for the Vertigo imprint of DC Comics, working under Editor Shelly Bond, among others.
+Following school, he became an intern for DC Comics' Vertigo imprint, working under Editor Shelly Bond, among others.